 Shortest time span for four scores -- 49 seconds.

-the second quarter of Prep Charterís 59-6 pasting of Future -- a safety at 10:57 for PC; Anthony
+The scores occurred early in the second quarter of Prep Charterís 59-6 pasting of Future -- a safety at 10:57 for PC; Anthony

 Wyche returned the free kick for a 64-yard TD at 10:45; Futureís Khalir Blount returned the kickoff 78 yards for a TD at 10:31.

 On the next scrimmage play, Wyche ran 48 yards for a TD at 10:08.

 Most consecutive unplanned forfeit victories -- two, Lincoln

 The Railsplitters topped Edison in Week Five after there were too many eligibility questions about those Owls attending Bracetti

 and playing for Edison via a cooperative sponsorship.
 That same week, the Olney-Southern game was cut by a brawl.
 Four Olney

 players were thrown off the team and the principal decided to forfeit the Week Six game with Lincoln.

 Most turnovers in game involving city's top-ranked teams -- 12